newsuk/times-components/packages/article-paragraph/README.md

 # Article Paragraph

-This package provides a paragraph starting with a drop cap letter.
+This package provides an article paragraph view, including drop cap support.

+Web renders paragraph including all markups.
+Drop cap is implemented as a regular children and rendered using CSS floats.

+On native, all markups are supported when it's a paragraph without a drop cap.
-In native, this is done by measuring the length of the text and splitting it into 3 textboxes.
+If there is a drop cap in the children, a special paragraph is rendered to mimick drop cap layout.
+This is done by measuring the length of the text and splitting it into 3 textboxes.
 Uses a
 [3rd party library](https://github.com/aMarCruz/react-native-text-size) to
 measure text sizes.

-On the web, this is done by using CSS floats.

-Currently, this component only supports plain text paragraphs, so any text given should have the markups stripped.

 ## Contributing